-When you group issues by teams, the issues will be grouped and displayed into team-specific swimlanes in the plan.
-The teams in the plan have their own swimlanes, and you can view its assigned issues by expanding each team.
+When you group issues by teams, issues will display in team-specific swimlanes.
+The teams in the plan have their own swimlanes and you can view its assigned issues by expanding each team.

 Other sprints belonging to the team, including the ones that have already been created in Jira, and the ones allocated as future sprints in the timeline